achrafsouk/cloudfront-rule-engine/README.md

         }
     }
 ```
-**applyRuleActions()** Finally apply rules to request and return.

-CloudFront distribution is only confifigured with one default cache behavior and the S3 origin.

-## Roadmap
+## TODOs

-Remove Lambda@Edge and enable CloudFront Function origin selection when released
+* Improve the login experience with an endpoint, and automated key generation
+* Review and optimize the code
+* Rule engine
-Add the possibility of non terminating rule
+** Add the possibility of non terminating rule
-Add URL actions, such as prefix and suffix:
+** Add URL actions, such as prefix and suffix
-Add caching controls
+** Add caching controls
-Make operation names customizable
+** Make operation names customizable
-Add recommendations for optimzing the code
-Key generation